skjsjhb/alal.js/README.md

 - The package script only builds the same output as the runner's platform. i.e. On macOS only macOS packges are built, etc. However, architecture of the host does not matter. (x64 packages can be built on arm64 and vice versa)

-- If you're using yarn v1, do not run `yarn` directly.
-It will refuse to install.

 ## Copying